 As a matter of fact, there are around 2.87 million apps on Google Play and around 1.96 million apps on the App Store.
 These numbers denoting the roaring success and popularity of apps are increasing every day in leaps and bounds.

 Clearly, apps are ruling everywhere and have become mandatory for businesses willing to make the most of the market.
-While it has become easier to turn a website to app, acquiring conversions can be tough.
+While it has become easier to turn a website into an app, acquiring conversions can be tough.
 As evident by the numbers stated above, the competition is stiff.

 There are millions of mobile apps on the top app stores and getting noticed by potential customers and app users is tougher than it seems.
 You must be consistent when it comes to making efforts at gaining better visibility and ranks on the app stores.